Nature of the magnetic moment of cobalt in ordered FeCo alloy: Results and Discussion

 The calculated DLM magnetic moments are equal to 2.6 $\mu_{B}$ for iron, which agrees with LSDA results for ferromagnetic configuration (2.66 $\mu_B$ obtained with the KKR method).
 At the same time, the magnetic moment on cobalt shrinks to zero, which is usually a sign of the itinerant character of magnetism.
 Such a behaviour has been reported before for B2 FeCo, but not analyzed in detail \cite{comtesse-thesis}.

 In order to get insight into this behaviour, we have performed a series of DLM calculations with the constrained magnetic moment on Co site.
-The results are shown in Fig.~\ref{fig:dlm}.
+The results are shown in Figure~\ref{fig:dlm}.

 The calculations were performed using either LSDA or generalized gradient approximation (GGA) \cite{gga-pbe} for the exchange-correlation energy.
 For LSDA-derived results, the total energy has a minimum at zero Co moment, which corresponds to the global minimum of the unconstrained DLM calculation.
-Thus we see a manifestation of the same behaviour of $m_{\text{Co}}$ that we found for the magnetically ordered states presented in subsection \ref{LSDA_results}.
+Thus we see a manifestation of the same behaviour of $m_{\mathrm{Co}}$ that we found for the magnetically ordered states presented in subsection \ref{LSDA_results}.
 When Co magnetic moment has a non-magnetic surrounding, it tends to vanish.
 However, the situation is slightly different for the GGA functional.
 The total energy profile is extremely shallow, but has a minimum at a finite value of the Co magnetization, roughly 0.45 $\mu_B$.
 This value is still substantially smaller than that in the FM ground state ($\sim$1.75 $\mu_B$).

 Within the DLM framework, a finite magnetic moment on Co in the PM state emerges from the temperature-induced longitudinal spin fluctuations \cite{moriya-book}.
 This effect can be captured using a fixed spin moment formalism on top of the DLM state \cite{PhysRevB.75.054402}.
 For instance, taking into account longitudinal fluctuations in addition to the Heisenberg interactions has been shown to substantially affect the estimates of the $T_c$ of disordered Fe$_{1-x}$Co$_x$ alloys \cite{PhysRevB.95.184432}.
-Here we apply this formalism in an attempt to improve the description of magnetism of Co.
+Here we apply this formalism to improve the description of magnetism of Co.

-The converged constrained solutions, shown in the top panel of Fig.~\ref{fig:dlm} can be interpreted as excited states of paramagnetic FeCo.
+The converged constrained solutions, shown in the top panel of Figure~\ref{fig:dlm} can be interpreted as excited states of paramagnetic FeCo.
 These states will become accessible at finite temperature and will induce finite magnetization on the Co site.
-We calculated the temperature-dependent local moment of Co atom using the scheme described in details in Ref.~\onlinecite{PhysRevB.94.024420}.
-Using the DLM total energies shown in the top panel of the Fig.~\ref{fig:dlm}, the thermal average of the local moment amplitude on the Co sites can be calculated as follows:
+We calculated the temperature-dependent local moment of Co atom using the scheme described in details in ~\cite{PhysRevB.94.024420}.
+Using the DLM total energies shown in the top panel of the Figure~\ref{fig:dlm}, the thermal average of the local moment amplitude on the Co sites can be calculated as follows: